vgnshiyer/road-to-full-stack/API/REST/Django/Readme.md

 - finally add app to installed apps
 - run `makemigrations` -->  makes migration files based on changes to models --> used by django to track changes to schema
 - run `migrate` --> applies the changes tracked in the migration file to the database --> can also be used to undo changes to db schema
+- admin panel is used to manage the data in the database and to manage the users of the system

 Model --> Data models
 Serializers --> convert data